Browndale Philosophy IV

+Of course, it is also a gross error to act as though there are no deficits or problems.
+The person is also violated if the problem is overlooked.
 The problems and deficits must be seen in the total perspective of the person's strengths and assets and because we know of man's remarkable power to overcome difficulties, we should always maintain a proper spirit of hopefulness and optimism regardless of any other factors.

-33. We must respect the person's need to know his ancestors and the history of his family and their ways in the here and now and through the past three or four generations.
+- We must respect the person's need to know his ancestors and the history of his family and their ways in the here and now and through the past three or four generations.
 This is what we call an individual's rootedness.1 When a person doesn't know his roots, he suffers deprivation without knowing what he is missing.
 Knowledge of one's roots is as vital to a full life as are certain vitamins to a full diet.

 It is very good if one comes to know one's roots by knowing the people that are part of one's geneology, but it is enough to know of them if they are dead, or separated by insurmountable distance.